SkidBounce/SkidBounce-Old/.github/CODING_STANDARDS.md

 *Example:*
 * `net.ccbluex.liquidbounce`

-If your code is self-contained and not designed exclusively for LiquidBounce, we may allow you to include it in a separate package outside `net.ccbluex.liquidbounce`.
+If your code is self-contained and not designed exclusively for SkidBounce, we may allow you to include it in a separate package outside `net.ccbluex.liquidbounce`.
 Please note that we have to decide on a case by case basis.

 *Example:*
 `net.vitox` instead of `net.ccbluex`

 Links:
 * [Java Package](https://en.wikipedia.org/wiki/Java_package "Wikipedia article").